-Mortality data has many uses.
-It can be used to assess population health and health care needs, plan health and other public services, evaluate the effectiveness of such services, identify inequalities, inform medical research and more.
-Information from death certificates compiled by the ONS provides the main source of national data on deaths.
+Mortality data is used for many purposes, for example, to assess population health and health care needs, plan health and other public services, evaluate the effectiveness of such services, identify inequalities, and inform medical research.
+Information from death certificates compiled by the ONS provides the main source of data on deaths.
 Details of the deceased person, such as name, date of birth, gender, cause and place of death, are recorded on the death certificate.
-The aggregated ‘vital statistics’ produced from this information are used to calculate mortality rates for different causes of death.
-The data can also be analysed in different ways, for example, to show how mortality rates vary between different population groups and areas and how they are changing over time.
+The aggregated ‘vital statistics’ produced from this information are used in many different ways, for example, to calculate mortality rates for different causes of death, population groups, areas and time periods.

 How are deaths usually counted?

-Registration of deaths is mandatory in most countries.
-Deaths in England and Wales are required by law to be registered within five days, unless there is to be a coroner’s post mortem or an inquest.
-A medical certificate of cause of death (MCCD) is required for the death to be registered.
-The doctor who last attended the deceased has a legal responsibility to complete the MCCD, but if this isn’t possible for any reason, eg, if the doctor is self-isolating, the Coronavirus Act 2020 allows any doctor to complete the MCCD.
+Deaths in England and Wales are required by law to be registered within five days, unless there is a coroner’s post-mortem or an inquest.
+A medical certificate of cause of death (MCCD) completed by a doctor is required for the death to be registered.

-Among the personal details of the deceased person recorded on the death certificate by the registering doctor is the cause/causes of death.
-Every death will have an ‘underlying’ cause recorded, along with any other causes that may have contributed to the death (‘contributory’ causes) – taken together, these are called ‘mentions’ (deaths with a cause appearing anywhere on the death certificate).
+Every person who dies has an ‘underlying’ cause of death recorded, and any other causes that may have contributed to the death (‘contributory’ causes) – taken together, these are called ‘mentions’.

 How are Covid-19 deaths counted?